SU-CS308-22FA/Team17-backend/README.md

          2-) For the back-end, the files in the backend folder are used.

          In this section there is setting.py.
-In this .py, the location of the database and the APIs we open in the back-            end are kept there.
+In this .py, the location of the database and the APIs we open in the back-end are kept there.
 Static files are routed from this section.

          Authetication parts are provided from this part.